vxl/vxl/contrib/brl/bseg/bstm_multi/README.md

     converting. (doesn't seem to be in issue - need to test this.
 It looks like the inner nodes are removed for space trees, since they don't point to actual data..)
+  - BSTM space trees store time trees at inner nodes(?) but multi-BSTM space trees do not.

 ### random technical notes (will have to put these somewhere) ###